olvaffe/olv-notes/virtualization/crosvm.md

   - install Arch Linux to `/dev/vda`
     - follow the installation guide
     - remember to extract the installed kernel/initramfs for the host

+## virtio

+- all virtio devices have `PciClassCode::Other` and `PciVirtioSubclass::NonTransitionalBase`
+- when the device type is `TYPE_GPU`, it should at least be `PciClassCode::DisplayController` for Xorg primary gpu auto selection to work